What Are the Benefits of a CACREP-Accredited Program?

-Whether you’re interested in an on-campus CACREP-accredited program or a CACREP-accredited online program, CACREP accreditation ensures you’ll receive a high-quality graduate-level counseling education that will give you the knowledge and skills you need for a successful career that effects positive change in your life and the lives of others.
+Whether you’re interested in an on-campus or online program, CACREP accreditation signals that the program aligns with professional standards of quality, and you’ll receive a graduate-level counseling education that will help you develop the knowledge and skills you need to thrive in the field.

 First things first: What is CACREP?

-The Council for Accreditation of Counseling and Related Educational Programs, commonly known as CACREP, is a specialized accrediting body that assures graduate counseling programs—both on-campus and online CACREP-accredited programs—throughout the United States and the world meet standards within the counseling profession.
+The Council for Accreditation of Counseling and Related Educational Programs, commonly known as CACREP, is an independent accrediting agency that assures graduate counseling programs throughout the United States and the world meet standards within the counseling profession.